notabucketofspam/ESP8089-SPI/README.md

 ## How it works

-Please note: I have but a very loose grasp on the underlying mechanics of the

 The ESP8266 is basically just a rehashed ESP8089, which is a wireless chip commonly used in many Unix-based devices.
 The ESP8089 is designed to load its firmware over SPI / SDIO when the device in question boots, whereas the ESP8266